Susan Marie Frontczak, Storyteller

 community

-dances for over thirty years and is recognized as one of the finest callers
+dances for over forty years and is recognized as one of the finest callers

 in the United States.
 In 2000, he received the Heritage Award/2000 Artist